-9 When you are finished, deselect the current range.
+- 7 Repeat steps 5 and 6 to delete the sound effects beneath the other two gaps. - 8 When you're finished, deselect the current range.
 Then, press A to return to the standard selection mode.

-- 10 Press Shift-Z to display all of the clips horizontally in the timeline. - 11 Play the timeline from the purple marker to hear how your edits work with the other tracks.
+- 9 Press Shift-Z to display all the clips horizontally in the timeline. - 10 Play the timeline from the purple marker to hear how your edits work with the other tracks.

 Wow!
 The gaps in the sound effects tracks sound awesome.
-Now let's see what happens when you add the stinger to the mix. - 12 Unmute the A7 STING track and play the timeline from the beginning.
+Now let's see what happens when you add the stinger to the mix.

+11 Unmute the A7 STING track and play the timeline from the beginning.

 Overall, the soundtrack is really working.
 However, the stinger is fairly dominant and possibly distracting before audio gaps and the soft-hit effect.
-Luckily, audio isn't an all-or-nothing medium.
-You may decide to tame the stinger by lowering the volume level-a lot.
-Then again, you may love the stinger and want to keep it as it is.
+Luckily, audio isn't an all-ornothing medium.
+You might decide to tame the stinger by lowering the volume level-a lot.
+Then again, you might love the stinger and want to keep it as it is.
 Ultimately, you have to trust your own ears and creative judgement.